 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Local Government and Rural Development (MLGRD)

-- Building the institutional capacity of the districts for revenue management
+- Strengthening the institutional capacity of municipalities in revenue management

-- Enhancing cooperation between the key actors in the decentralisation process.
+- Improving cooperation between key stakeholders in the decentralisation process

 - Improving data-based development planning to implement the 2030 Agenda